 Indeed, sports and social media is a match made in heaven.
 The instantaneous, intimate and interactive nature of social and mobile technologies make them perfect platforms to fuel our sporting desires.

-In an increasingly crowded, economically uncertain, and enviromentally damaged world, people are becoming increasingly wary about the financial and personal burden of buying and owning stuff.
-Aided by social media, wireless networks and data crunched from every available source, people are moving towards sharing goods and services at the point of need.
+In an increasingly crowded, economically uncertain, and environmentally damaged world, people are becoming increasingly wary about the financial and personal burden of buying and owning stuff.
+Read More